Average salary in the UK: The complete guide

 Some regions of the UK have higher average salaries than others.
 This is mainly driven by economic factors such as employment levels, income levels, living environment and access to housing.
 Above you can see a breakdown of the monthly average salary across the UK regions, based on data from the Annual Survey for Hours and Earnings (ASHE).

-Average salary by profession
+Average salary in the UK by profession

 To get a better understanding of how your profession fits on the pay scale, we looked at the average salaries for some of the in-demand professions in the UK.